sahand77/binance_demo/README.md

 - `composables/useOrderBook.ts` – order book state, REST + WebSocket integration

-## How this was used as a pre‑hire task

 The goal of this task was to reproduce the core **look & feel** of the Binance futures BTCUSDT page and to show: